Subscribie/subscribie/docs/content/en/docs/Tasks/edit-an-existing-plan.md

 date: 2022-11-15
 weight: 5
 description: >
-  A guide on how to edit an existing subscription plan.
+  A guide on how to edit/modify an existing subscription plan.
 ---

 ## Steps to Edit an Existing Subscription Plan

+> This does not affect other subscribers in the existing subscription.

 ### Step 1: Log into your Dashboard.